 For an international Group like ours safeguarding biodiversity is a strategic sustainability aim.
 We have had an active biodiversity policy since 2015 and our commitment in this area is in line with two of the United Nations’ Sustainable Development Goals (SDGs): Goals 14 - Life Below Water and 15 - Life on Land.

 Enel’s initiatives are focused on the areas where we operate, with the intention of safeguarding ecosystems and also encouraging scientific research and supporting local communities: this way our power plants become the catalyst for social development and environmental protection projects.
 We are careful to preserve habitats and to reintroduce particular species of animals and indigenous plants, often in collaboration with research centres and observatories.

-We have already launched 158 projects in 16 countries, ranging from Chile to Russia, Spain to the United States, Italy to Guatemala, Romania to South Africa, covering a total area of 1.94 million hectares.
+We have already launched 158 projects in 16 countries, ranging from Chile to Romania, Spain to the United States, Italy to South Africa, covering a total area of 1.94 million hectares.

 Fjords, tropical forests and desert